cfriedline/cfriedline.github.com/content/data-carpentry-workshop-at-rutgers.md

 Tags: python,datacarpentry,swcarpentry,teaching
 Status: draft

-# Data Carpentry Workshop at Rutgers University
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Intro

-This December 15--16, I had the opportunity to be one of two instructors at the [Data Carpentry](http://www.datacarpentry.org) bootcap at Rutgers University.
+This December 15--16, I had the opportunity to be one of two instructors at the [Data Carpentry](http://www.datacarpentry.org) bootcap at Rutgers University ([#datacRU](http:///www.twitter.com/#datacRU)).
 In this post, I want to outline my my experience as an instructor (my first DC bootcamp), compare it a bit to my last teaching role with [Software Carpentry](http://www.softwarecarpentry.org) at Penn, and make a few generalizations about how I think maybe we should think about future bootcamps with DC, and maybe SC, as well.

 ## Setup